oliverbenns/blog/README.md

 ### `[task]`

-- **create** - This creates the post file with today's date.
+- **create** - This creates the post file and opens up your favourite editor.
-- **publish** - This will push your new or edited file to your remote branch with a neat message.
+- **publish** - This will push your new or edited file to your remote branch with a neat commit message.
 - **edit** - Started a post but forgot to publish?
 Maybe you published but have noticed some typos?
-This task allows you to edit the post.
+This task will open up your post in your editor.
 Remember to run the publish task again once you've made your updates.

 ### `[title]`